szweibel/workshops/newest_python.md

 - REPL (Read-Evaluate-Print Loop)

 # Chapter 2: Working with Core Data Types
 In the last chapter, we told the computer to print a message.
 That message, `"Hello, World!"`, is an example of a **string**—Python's way of representing textual data.
 But programs work with many different kinds of information.
 These fundamental categories of information are called **data types**.
 Understanding them is like a chef understanding the difference between solids and liquids, or sweet and savory.
+Each type has its own properties and can be used in different ways.
 Let's explore the most important ones.

 ## Numbers: Integers and Floats
 Python, at its heart, is a very powerful calculator.
 It understands two main types of numbers, and it is important to know the difference:
 *   **Integers (`int`)**: These are whole numbers, both positive and negative, without any decimal part.
-Examples include `10`, `42`, `-5`, and `0`.
+You would use an integer to count things, like the number of books on a shelf (`42`) or the year a text was published (`1851`).
 *   **Floats (`float`)**: These are floating-point numbers, which means they have a decimal point.
-Examples include `3.14`, `99.0`, `-0.5`, and `2.718`.
+They are used for measurements that can have fractional parts, like a temperature (`98.6`), a price (`19.99`), or a mathematical constant like Pi (`3.14159`).
 Even if the decimal part is zero (`99.0`), the presence of the decimal point makes it a float.

 You can perform all the standard mathematical operations you would expect using familiar operators.
 Try them out in the REPL.
-Notice how dividing two integers, like `10 / 4`, results in a float.
+Notice how dividing two integers, like `10 / 4`, results in a float, because division can often produce fractional results.

 ```pycon
 >>> 10 + 5